Apostolos Paraskevas

 Apostolos Paraskevas is a Grammy nominated composer and guitarist.
 He was born in Volos, Greece.
 Parents of Apostolos were Panayiotis Paraskevas (1925-1990) and Chrysoula Paraskevas (1929-2002).

+Career

 Apostolos Paraskevas is a published recording artist and recently an award-winning Film Director/Producer.
 Gold Level Award at the 2010 California Film Awards, Silver Screen Award in the 2010 Nevada Film Festival.